allgamescoindev/agc-autominer/README.md

 ## 1.Overview

-AllGamesCoin Auto Miner is a mining program that supports Nvidia and AMD GPUs.
+XAGC-AutoMiner is a mining program that supports Nvidia and AMD GPUs.
 It inclouds ccminer and sgminer core.
 It can automatically use different cores to mine according to your equipment.

 ## 2.Install